I am Assistant Professor at Albany Medical College in the Department of Bioethics Education and Research.

-I am a graduate student in the philosophy department at the University of North Carolina at Chapel Hill, where I am finishing a dissertation under the direction of Susan Wolf.
+From 2017-2019, I was a Hecht-Levi Postdoctoral Fellow in the Berman Institute of Bioethics at Johns Hopkins University.
+In 2017, I completed a PhD in philosophy at the University of North Carolina at Chapel Hill, where I wrote a dissertation under the direction of Susan Wolf.
 Before coming to North Carolina, I did my undergraduate work at Cornell University, where I wrote an honors thesis supervised by Derk Pereboom.

 My primary philosophical interests are in normative ethics and moral psychology.
 My research is on the role of negative emotions (such as anger, sadness, and disappointment) in moral life, and how an understanding of these attitudes can contribute to a better theory of responsible agency.

-I have accepted a Mellon/ACLS Dissertation Completion Fellowship for the 2016-17 academic year.
+I held a Mellon/ACLS Dissertation Completion Fellowship during the 2016-17 academic year.

 I also enjoy spending time with my dog, Duncan, and playing pick-up basketball, which prompted me to work on this article with basketball analytics legend, Kirk Goldsberry.